 Fredericksburg real estate is some of the most expensive in Texas, although Fredericksburg house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fredericksburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Fredericksburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fredericksburg are a mix of both white- and blue-collar jobs.
 Overall, Fredericksburg is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Fredericksburg who work in food service (16.86%), office and administrative support (10.10%), and management occupations (9.84%).
+There are especially a lot of people living in Fredericksburg who work in food service (14.45%), management occupations (12.02%), and sales jobs (11.99%).

-The education level of Fredericksburg citizens is very high relative to the national average among all cities (21.84%): 34.15% of adults in Fredericksburg have a bachelor's degree or even advanced degree.
+The citizens of Fredericksburg are very well educated compared to the average community in the nation: 36.56% of adults in Fredericksburg have a bachelor's degree or even advanced degree.

+Fredericksburg is a very ethnically-diverse city.
 The people who call Fredericksburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fredericksburg residents report their race to be White, followed by Native American.
+The greatest number of Fredericksburg residents report their race to be White, followed by Black or African-American.
 Fredericksburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.27% of the city’s residents.
+People of Hispanic or Latino origin account for 19.87% of the city’s residents.
 Important ancestries of people in Fredericksburg include Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Fredericksburg is English.
 Other important languages spoken here include Spanish and German.